Winds top 100mph as Storm Eowyn causes travel disruption and power cuts

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Winds reached 100mph as Storm Eowyn caused travel disruption and left thousands without power across the UK and Ireland.
+Winds reached 100mph as Storm Eowyn left one person dead, more than a million people without power and caused significant travel disruption across the UK and Ireland.

 Rail services, flights and ferries have been cancelled across the country as rare red weather warnings are in place on Friday in Scotland.